daanjo3/web-audio-doodles/musicforwoodblocks/README.md

-# Discreet Music
+# Music for Pieces of Wood
-Rendition of Brian Eno's "Discreet Music" made following [this](https://teropa.info/blog/2016/07/28/javascript-systems-music#brian-enodiscreet-music1975) tutorial by Teropa.
+Rendition of Steve Reich's "Music for Pieces of Wood".
+Very much WIP.

 ## How to run
 The web page can be served using Vite.